-Abolishing of programmes by Senate and Council Absence from classes and/or tests Academic admission.
-See Admission as a student.
-Academic dress at graduation ceremonies [18.3] Academic progress, Reports on Academic Support Programmes (See also Extended Degree Programmes.)
-Academic transcripts/duplicate certificates, issuing of Addresses for communicating with the University (See also Telephone numbers, useful.)
-Admission as a student (= Academic admission) Admission as a special student Admission as a student Admission of students at the start of the second semester Admission requirements for Extended Degree Programmes Admission requirements for undergraduate degree programmes Application, admission and registration as a student National Senior Certificate (NSC) Student number Admission to examinations Admission to examinations Appeal for readmission Application as a student Application for readmission as a student Attendance module: DEFINITION Attendance of classes, Unsatisfactory [12.]
+Absence from classes and/or tests

+Academic admission See Admission as a student.

+Academic dress at graduation ceremonies [19.3]

+Academic progress, Reports on

+Academic Support Programmes (See also Extended Degree Programmes.)

+Academic transcripts, Marks as indicated on [3.1.8]

+Academic transcripts/duplicate certificates, issuing of

+Addresses for communicating with the University (See also Telephone numbers, useful.)8

+Admission as a student (= Academic admission)

+Admission as a special student

+Admission as a student

+Admission of students at the start of the second semester

+Admission requirements for Extended Degree Programmes

+Admission requirements for undergraduate degree programmes

+Application, admission and registration as a student National Senior Certificate (NSC)

+Admissions Policy, availability

+AF marks, Assessment regarding [3.2.2.2]

+Appeal for readmission

+Application as a student

+Application for readmission as a student

+Assessment of some modules in Faculty of Medicine and Health Sciences [1.2.2].

+Assessment regarding AF marks [3.2.2.2]

+Assessment rules, Disclosure to students of faculties' and centres' [5.1.10]

+Attendance modules, New name [2.7.2]

+Attendance of classes, Unsatisfactory [12.]

 Award of degrees, diplomas and certificates (Conferment of)

+В

+C7

+Bachelor Honours, the degree of

+Boards of faculties 21

+C

+Cell phones in assessments venues [6.6.1.10]

+Centre for Student Communities

+Centre for Student Counselling and Development

+Chancellor's medallists

+Change of address [4.1.7]

+Change of name, surname or marital status

+Changing from one field of study to another (postgraduate qualifications)

+Changing of programmes by Senate and Council

+Class attendance, unsatisfactory [13.]

+Closing date for applications for postgraduate studies

+Closing dates for applications for undergraduate studies

+Code of conduct guiding the relationship between supervisor and student

+Commencement of the academic year (general date of commencement)

+Concurrent registration

+At different universities

+For more than one programme at Stellenbosch University

+Conferment of degrees, diplomas and certificates

+Continuation of registration for postgraduate programmes